AmaanHUB/interview-preparation/README.md

 			* Responding to change over following a plan
 * **What is Scrum?**
 	* Scrum is a framework that helps teams work together, which encourage them to learn through experiences, self-organisation whilst working on a problem, and reflection on their wins and losses to continuously improve.
+		* *Values:*
+			* Courage to do the right thing and work on tough problems
+			* Focus on the work of the sprint and the goals of the Scrum team
+			* Commitement to achieving the goals of the Scrum team
+			* Respect each other to be capable, independent people
+			* Openness about all work and challenges with performing the work to the team and stakeholder
 * **Difference between Agile and Scrum?**
 	* Agile is a model of continuous iteration of development and testing whereas Scrum is a methodology that is an implementation of Agile that focuses on delivering the business value in the shortest amount of time.
 * **What are the 3 amigos?**